GLOBAL MARKETS-European stocks head for biggest rise in two months

 "And like the 'Agenda 2010' reforms had turned Germany from one of the weakest into one of the strongest economies in Europe almost 15 years ago."

-Asia had kicked off the week strongly as well with a two-week closing high for Japan's Nikkei.
+Asia had kicked off the week strongly as well with a two-week closing high for Japan's Nikkei and 0.3 - 0.7 gains for Australian and South Korean KOSPI

-There were 1-1.2 percent jumps in China and Hong Kong too ahead of MSCI's annual review on Tuesday which expected to see it add mainland-listed Chinese stocks to its top share benchmarks for the first time.
+Chinese and Hong Kong stocks jumped 1 and 1.2 percent ahead of a decision by index provider MSCI on Tuesday, expected to see it add mainland-listed Chinese stocks to its top share benchmarks for the first time.

-Chinese data had also helped, with signs of easier liquidity conditions and home prices up 10.4 percent in May from a year ago, although slowing from April's 10.7 percent gain.
+Chinese data had also helped, with tight liquidity conditions looking to have eased and home prices up 10.4 percent in May from a year ago, although slowing from April's 10.7 percent gain.

-"A-shares could be included though at fairly limited weight," Asha Mehta, a portfolio manager at Acadian Asset Management, said of the MSCI review, which will be announced at around 2130 GMT.

-"MSCI has expressed that while liquidity and now access is there, some regulatory requirements are not ideal for index inclusion."

-Emerging markets went sailing higher with stocks enjoying their biggest daily gains in nearly four weeks though another day of weaker oil prices took a toll on Russia again, where the rouble was down another half a percent.
+"Generally, the environment still remains fairly positive for risk appetite," said Khoon Goh, head of Asia research at Australia and New Zealand Banking Group in Singapore.

-Europe's retailers continued to claw back some ground having been clobbered along with U.S. peers like Wal-Mart and Target on Friday by net-giant Amazon's $13.7 billion deal to buy upscale grocer Whole Foods Market.
+Europe's retailers also clawed back some ground having been clobbered along with U.S. peers like Wal-Mart and Target on Friday by net-giant Amazon's $13.7 billion deal to buy upscale grocer Whole Foods Market.

-It was Amazon's first major bricks and mortar acquisition in the sector and spooked traders on worries it could now be going hard after the sector's traditional.
+It was Amazon's first major bricks and mortar acquisition in the sector and spooked traders on worries it could now be going hard after the traditional grocers.

 In the currency markets, the differing messages of the world's major central banks on inflation and monetary policy prodded the dollar higher against the yen ahead of a series of appearances by U.S. Federal Reserve officials this week.